Wimbledon Odds & Favorites: Alcaraz Gains Separation; Sabalenka Remains on Top

 ---|---|---|---|

-"Sabalenka (+230 via FanDuel) has showcased exceptional form throughout the 2025 season.
-She clinched her third Madrid Open title, defeating Coco Gauff in straight sets (6–3, 7–6) in the final.
-However, she lost to Gauff at the French Open final in a three-set thriller.
+"Sabalenka (-140 via FanDuel) has showcased exceptional form throughout the 2025 season.
+She clinched her third Madrid Open title, defeating Coco Gauff in straight sets (6–3, 7–6) during the final.

 She currently holds the World No. 1 position, leading the WTA rankings by nearly 4,000 points over her closest competitor, Gauff.
 Her consistent performances and multiple titles have solidified her dominance on the tour."